I like to think of crown molding as the decorative icing on my cake and shiplap as the rolled fondant holding everything together.

 3. Remember to grab outlet box extenders!

-Since shiplap adds bulk to your wall, you'll want to extend the depth of your outlets so they remain flush with the wall.
+Since shiplap adds bulk to your wall, you'll want to extend the depth of your outlets with outlet box extenders so they remain flush with the wall.

 These little blue boxes are super easy to install (just remember to turn off the power supply on your home's electrical box beforehand).
-They cost around $2 a piece.
 I forgot to buy them in advance and had to run back to the store in the middle of my work...not a big deal, but it did cost me about half a day's worth of time.

 4. Use Tile Spacers instead of Pennies